 Beta Alanine has no established supplement or drug interactions, and due to the fact that it is produced in the body to some extent, the cause for concern is low.
 The International Society of Sports Nutrition suggests that Beta Alanine is safe in healthy individuals at the recommended doses (1).

-Soccer, hockey, and rugby players
+Soccer, hockey, basketball and football players